5.3. GPU and CUDA Boundaries

 can be added later with equally explicit contracts.

 Fifth, the fused kernels are correctness first.
-The attention kernel is "FlashAttention style" because its contract is fused SDPA with a fused VJP; it is not a claim that the native implementation has been formally verified as the production IO-tiled FlashAttention algorithm.
-Precise wording keeps the mathematical claim aligned with the implementation contract.
+The attention kernel is "FlashAttention style" because its contract is fused SDPA with a fused VJP.
+A stronger claim about a production IO-tiled FlashAttention implementation would require a separate native-kernel proof or conformance story.

 -